 Mary Stevenson Cassatt: American Impressionist in Paris

-Mary Stevenson Cassatt (1844 ― 1926), one of America’s most successful female artists, was born in Allegheny City.
+Mary Stevenson Cassatt (1844 - 1926), one of America’s most successful female artists, was born in Allegheny City.
 You’ve probably never heard of it since it’s now part of the North Side of Pittsburgh, Pennsylvania.
-But, at the time it was a rather happening place.
+Yet, at the time, it was a rather happening place.
 Growing up, she attended the Pennsylvania Academy of the Fine Arts.
-Having spent time with her family abroad, Cassatt regarded Europe as the epicenter of art and culture, so, by 1865, she convinced her parents to let her move to Paris to continue her education under Jean-Léon Gérôme (1824 ― 1904), Édouard Frère (1819 ― 1886), and Paul Soyer (1823 ― 1903).
+Having spent time abroad with her family, Cassatt regarded Europe as the epicenter of art and culture, so, by 1865, she convinced her parents to let her move to Paris to continue her education under Jean-Léon Gérôme (1824 - 1904), Édouard Frère (1819 - 1886), and Paul Soyer (1823 - 1903).
 Her painting, The Mandolin Player (1872), was shown at the Paris Salon just one year later.

 The Franco-Prussian War interrupted Cassatt’s studies after only three years, forcing her to return home in 1870.
-Not being able to stay away, she once again relocated to Europe.
-From 1871 to 1873, Mary Stevenson Cassatt travelled around studying the works of different masters, including Correggio (1489 ― 1534), Parmigianino (1503 ― 1540), Velázquez (1599 ― 1660), Rubens (1577 ― 1640, and Hals (1582 ― 1666).
+Not being able to stay away, she once again relocated to Europe shortly thereafter and, from 1871 to 1873, travelled around studying the works of different masters, including Correggio (1489 - 1534), Parmigianino (1503 - 1540), Velázquez (1599 - 1660), Rubens (1577 - 1640), and Hals (1582 - 1666).
 She finally settled in Paris in 1874, where she was able to regularly show her work at the Salon.
-It was one of her most formative years as an artist, in part because Edgar Degas (1834 ― 1917) invited her to join the Impressionists, a collective of artists that proved to be an enduring and influential group.
+It was one of her most formative years as an artist, in part because Edgar Degas (1834 - 1917) invited her to join the Impressionists, a collective of artists that proved to be an enduring and influential group.
 He was the one who encouraged Cassatt to experiment with printmaking, an art form she fell in love with.